richarvey/techshift-modernise/content/page/containersInProd.md

 ### ECS, EKS and Fargate

-#### ECS
+#### Amazon Elastic Container Service (ECS)

-Amazon Elastic Container Service (Amazon ECS) is a highly scalable, high-performance container orchestration service that supports Docker containers and allows you to easily run and scale containerized applications on AWS.
-Amazon ECS eliminates the need for you to install and operate your own container orchestration software, AWS run and maintain the management control plain for you, meaning you only need to manage the worker nodes, this removes much of the heavy lifting of running an orchestration system.
+Amazon Elastic Container Service (Amazon ECS) is a highly scalable, high-performance container orchestration service that supports Docker containers and allows you to easily run and scale containerised applications on AWS.
+Amazon ECS eliminates the need for you to install and operate your own container orchestration software, AWS run and maintain the management control plane for you, meaning you only need to manage the worker nodes, this removes much of the heavy lifting of running an orchestration system.

-Do to its tight integration with AWS serverice you can with simple API calls launch and stop Docker-enabled applications, query the complete state of your application, and access many familiar features such as IAM roles, security groups, load balancers, Amazon CloudWatch Events, AWS CloudFormation templates, and AWS CloudTrail logs.
+Due to its tight integration with AWS services, you can with simple API calls launch and stop Docker-enabled applications, query the complete state of your application, and access many familiar features such as IAM roles, security groups, load balancers, Amazon CloudWatch Events, AWS CloudFormation templates, and AWS CloudTrail logs.

-#### EKS
+#### Amazon Elastic Kubernetes Service (EKS)

-Amazon Elastic Kubernetes Service (Amazon EKS) makes it easy to deploy, manage, and scale containerized applications using Kubernetes on AWS.
+Amazon Elastic Kubernetes Service (Amazon EKS) makes it easy to deploy, manage, and scale containerised applications using Kubernetes on AWS.

 Kubernetes is an Open Source platform that is hugely popular in the community and has many great features you may wish to use.

 Amazon EKS runs the Kubernetes management infrastructure for you across multiple AWS availability zones to eliminate a single point of failure.
 Amazon EKS is certified Kubernetes conformant so you can use existing tooling and plugins from partners and the Kubernetes community.
 Applications running on any standard Kubernetes environment are fully compatible and can be easily migrated to Amazon EKS.

-You can also run kubernetes on EC2 using tools like KOPS, however in this case you also have the responsibility of running the management control plain, so EKS may be a better option to help lessen the management overhead required to operate kubernetes at scale.
+You can also run kubernetes on EC2 using tools like KOPS, however in this case you also have the responsibility of running the management control plane, so EKS may be a better option to help remove the management overhead required to operate Kubernetes at scale.

-One thing to note is that EKS doesn't have native integrations with AWS services so you may need to add these features for IAM etc.
+One thing to note is that EKS provides a vanilla Kubernetes experience, so does not have native integrations with AWS services out of the box.
+You can add many native integration features using Kubernetes plugins. e.g. Support for IAM & AWS Application Load Balancer

 #### Fargate

 AWS Fargate is a compute engine for Amazon ECS that allows you to run containers without having to manage servers or clusters/worker nodes.
 With AWS Fargate, you no longer have to provision, configure, and scale clusters of virtual machines to run containers.
 This removes the need to choose server types, decide when to scale your clusters, or optimize cluster packing.
 AWS Fargate removes the need for you to interact with or think about servers or clusters.
 Fargate lets you focus on designing and building your applications instead of managing the infrastructure that runs them.

-Basically just give AWS your container and we'll run and scale it for you!
+Basically just give AWS your container and we will run and scale it for you!

-In the next lab we'll be using fargate to run your application so lets get some basic concepts defined.
+In the next lab we will be using Fargate to run your application, so we will cover some some basic concepts around these services next.

-### ECS/Fargate Contructs
+### ECS/Fargate Constructs

 #### How it works